 At A Bus On A Dusty Road, we talk about everything about travel, life, and ex-pat living.
 We are all about “Living Life As A Global Citizen.”
 We explore social, cultural, and economic issues and travel.

 Subscribe to our A Bus On A Dusty Road YouTube Channel filled with great videos and information by clicking here.

 What About Early Morning Exercise in Asia and Vietnam?

-In the early mornings in Hanoi, Vietnam, many of the streets bustle with people out exercising.
-It is usually safe to go out in the early mornings in Hanoi, Vietnam.
+In the early mornings in Hanoi, Vietnam, many streets bustle with people out exercising.
+It is usually safe to go out early in Hanoi, Vietnam.
 People in the city tend to start their days very early.
-To see the early morning exercise, you must also get up very early.
-There are many places in Hanoi where you can see a lot of the early morning exercisers.
-Starting the day early is a habit that many people have throughout all of Asia.
+You must also get up early to see the early morning exercise.
+There are many places in Hanoi where you can see a lot of early-morning exercisers.
+Starting the day early is a habit that many people have throughout all Asia.